Your Portfolio as a Pre-Screening Tool: Building What You Want to Work With

 Portfolio as Signal, Not Just Showcase

-Your portfolio isn’t just about proving you can code.
-It’s about signaling where you want to go.
 By building my portfolio with the exact tech stack I want to use professionally, I’m accomplishing several strategic goals:

 1. Pre-filtering Opportunities

 Companies using outdated tech simply won’t reach out.
-When a recruiter sees modern architectures, advanced integrations, and sophisticated system design, they immediately know I’m not interested in maintaining legacy codebases or building basic CRUD apps.
+When a recruiter sees modern architectures, advanced integrations, and sophisticated system design, they immediately understand I’m not interested in maintaining legacy codebases or building basic CRUD apps.

 This saves everyone time.
 I don’t get irrelevant opportunities, and companies don’t waste time on candidates who won’t be excited about their tech stack.